San Diego National Association of Hispanic Nurses

 Full Members

-Membership in this Association is open to licensed nurses in the United States and its jurisdictions who are of Hispanic ancestry and who have paid the dues called for in the Bylaws.
-For the purposes of these Bylaws, these individuals shall be known as voting members.
-(Active and Retired members are the only categories with voting privileges) - See NAHN membership application.
+Membership in this Association is open to licensed nurses in the United States and its jurisdictions who have paid the dues called for in the Bylaws.

 Non-Voting Members: